digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 -  *Scaleable reads*: queries can be parallelized, and are not blocked by writes.
 They produce sensible query plans, that do not produce unnecessary table scans.
--  *Ease of use*: readers are able to use familiar tools and techniques to query the datastore, without needing to understand the specifics of the schema design.
-Instead they are able to use simple entry-points that provide access to data in familar ways.
-In particular, readers do not need to navigate the offset-based model.
+-  *Ease of use*: readers use familiar tools and techniques to query the datastore and simple entry points that provide access to data in familiar ways.
+They do not need to understand the specifics of the schema design; in particular, they need not navigate the offset-based model.
 -  *Read consistency*: readers are able to achieve the level of consistency that they require, including consistency with other ledger datastores, or ledger commands that have been executed.